See Intuit: Intuitive Insight in Your Mind and Brain

 This video shows what the construction of the booth looks like from all angles.SeeIntuit: Explore the Booth Online from ircumbc on Vimeo.

-The main interactive component of the SeeIntuit display booth consists of four “peepholes” positioned around the sides of the booth.
-Participants are encouraged to look through all of the peepholes, where they will see four short segmented and repeating videos, each consisting of seemingly unrelated imagery.
+The main interactive component of the SeeIntuit display booth consists of four “Observational holes” positioned around the sides of the booth.
+Participants are encouraged to look through all of the viewport, where they will see four short segmented and repeating videos, each consisting of seemingly unrelated imagery.
 The participants are told that all of the events in the videos were shot on the same day at the same location.
 The idea is to try and imagine a single event at which all four films could have been taken.
 In short, it’s a visual puzzle.
 The visitor’s answers are entered via a keyboard attached to the booth, or by cell phone.
 These answers then appear anonymously on a large monitor for all to see.
 Using a video game controller, visitors can also interact with a real-time 3D computer model visualization of the brain that reveals the progression of neural activation involved in solving the puzzle with intuitive insight.

 This shows the early stage of seeing with visual cortex activity.